Counterfeit money

-Counterfeit money is currency produced without the legal sanction of a state or government, usually in a deliberate attempt to imitate that currency and so as to deceive its recipient.
-Producing or using counterfeit money is a form of fraud or forgery, and is illegal.
+Counterfeit money is currency produced outside of the legal sanction of a state or government, usually in a deliberate attempt to imitate that currency and so as to deceive its recipient.
+Producing or using counterfeit money is a form of fraud or forgery, and is illegal in all jurisdictions of the world.
 The business of counterfeiting money is nearly as old as money itself: plated copies (known as Fourrées) have been found of Lydian coins, which are thought to be among the first Western coins.
 Before the introduction of paper money, the most prevalent method of counterfeiting involved mixing base metals with pure gold or silver.
 Another form of counterfeiting is the production of documents by legitimate printers in response to fraudulent instructions.
-During World War II, the Nazis forged British pounds and American dollars.
-Today some of the finest counterfeit banknotes are called Superdollars because of their high quality and imitation of the real US dollar.
+During World War II, the Nazis forged British pounds and American dollars with the specific intent to target the British economy at the time.
+Today, some of the finest counterfeit banknotes are called Superdollars because of their high quality and imitation of the real US dollar.
 There has been significant counterfeiting of Euro banknotes and coins since the launch of the currency in 2002, but considerably less than that of the US dollar.